-ADMISSION REQUIREMENTS: To be eligible, applicants must be in good standing (minimum 2.0 GPA) at Coastal Alabama, have submitted original transcripts from all schools attended to the Registrar's Office, hold a minimum GPA of 2.5 for the academic core courses in the program, and have either a valid, unencumbered LPN Alabama or multistate license, or valid, unencumbered

-Alabama Paramedic License.
-Pre-requisites are ENG 101, MTH 100 or higher, BIO 201, BIO 202, SPH107, and PSY210.
+- 1. Unconditional admittance to the College and active student in good standing (minimum 2.0 GPA). - 2.
+Submit original transcripts from all colleges attended and high school transcript to the registrar or admissions by application deadline. - 3.
+Submit a completed Mobility Nursing Program Application by stated deadline. - 4.
+Hold a minimum GPA of 2.5 for the academic core courses in the program. - 5.
+Submit a minimum composite score of 18 on ACT. - 6.
+Submit either a valid, unencumbered Alabama or multistate LPN license, or valid, unencumbered Alabama Paramedic License. - 7.
+Complete ENG 101, MTH 100 or higher, BIO 201, BIO 202, SPH106 or 107, and PSY210 with a grade of C or higher prior to application deadline. - 8.
+Meet essential eligibility criteria.

-Students are selected based on the following point system:

-- Score on ACT with a minimum composite of 18 required - 2.
+- 1. Score on ACT with a minimum composite of 18 required. - 2.
 Three points are awarded for an A, two for a B, and one for a C in ENG 101, MTH 100, BIO 201, and BIO 202. - 3.
 One point each is awarded for completion of PSY 210, SPH 107, BIO 220, and a Humanities with a C or higher. - 4.
-Three points are awarded for completion of a higher level Math or Chemistry with a C or higher (MTH 116 is not a higher level MTH course.) - 5.
+Three points are awarded for completion of a higher level Math or Chemistry with a C or higher (MTH 116 is not a higher level MTH course). - 5.
 Three points are awarded for completion with of all eight general education courses required in the nursing program with a C or higher.

-A separate nursing application is required.
-Application deadlines, application packets, information sessions, and ACT registration dates are available on Coastal Alabama's website.
 Once selected for the program, students are required to provide the following: drug screen, background check, physical exam showing ability to meet essential eligibility criteria, records of immunizations, proof of medical insurance and American Heart CPR.
 All nursing courses must be passed with a minimum of 75 (C) in order to progress in the program.
 A nursing testing fee will be assessed each semester.